成 indicating a change of state in Chinese

 'wealth and poverty do not cause social unrest'

-'tax increases will cause many difficulties'
+'tax increases will give rise to many difficulties'

 'This kind of behaviour could give rise to accidents'